HAMAP logo

 case <FTTag:Cleavage> and <OC:Tequatrovirus>

-Function [Baseplate central spike protein Gp5*]: Baseplate central spike complex-associated lysozyme that is essential for the localized hydrolysis of bacterial cell wall, so that the tail tube, through which the phage DNA is ejected, can penetrate to the host inner membrane.
+FUNCTION[Baseplate central spike protein Gp5*]: Baseplate central spike complex-associated lysozyme that is essential for the localized hydrolysis of bacterial cell wall, so that the tail tube, through which the phage DNA is ejected, can penetrate to the host inner membrane.
 The tail lysozyme complex at the tip of the tail tube penetrates through the outer membrane into the periplasm and during that process, gp5* dissociates from gp5C and activated.
 Due to the lower pH in the periplasm, gp5* would dissociate from gp27 which probably still binds to the tip of the tube.
 This way, lysozyme domain is released and locally digests the peptidoglycan layer to make a hole to let the tube penetrate to the inner membrane.
 Involved in the tail assembly.

-Catalytic activity [Baseplate central spike protein Gp5*]: Reaction=Hydrolysis of (1->4)-beta-linkages between N-acetylmuramic acid and N-acetyl-D-glucosamine residues in a peptidoglycan and between N-acetyl-D-glucosamine residues in chitodextrins.; EC=3.2.1.17;
+CATALYTIC ACTIVITY[Baseplate central spike protein Gp5*]: Reaction=Hydrolysis of (1->4)-beta-linkages between N-acetylmuramic acid and N-acetyl-D-glucosamine residues in a peptidoglycan and between N-acetyl-D-glucosamine residues in chitodextrins.; EC=3.2.1.17;

-Subunit [Baseplate central spike protein Gp5*]: Monomer.
+SUBUNIT[Baseplate central spike protein Gp5*]: Monomer.
 The central spike complex, which creates an extension of the tail tube, is made up of three copies of the gp27-gp5*-gp5C complex and one copy of gp5.4.
 Part of the baseplate macromolecular complex which consists of gp5*, gp5C, gp5.4, gp27 (central spike complex); gp6, gp25, gp53 (inner baseplate); gp7, gp8 (intermediate baseplate); gp9, gp10, gp11, gp12 (peripheral); gp48 and gp54 (proximal region of the tail tube).

-[Gp5C]: Homotrimer.
-The central spike complex, which creates an extension of the tail tube, is made up of three copies of the gp27-gp5*-gp5C complex and one copy of gp5.4.
+SUBUNIT[Gp5C]: Homotrimer.
+The central spike complex, which creates an extension of the tail tube, is made up of three copies of the gp27- gp5*-gp5C complex and one copy of gp5.4.
 Part of the baseplate macromolecular complex which consists of gp5*, gp5C, gp5.4, gp27 (central spike complex); gp6, gp25, gp53 (inner baseplate); gp7, gp8 (intermediate baseplate); gp9, gp10, gp11, gp12 (peripheral); gp48 and gp54 (proximal region of the tail tube).

-[Pre-baseplate central spike protein Gp5]: Homotrimer.
+SUBUNIT[Pre-baseplate central spike protein Gp5]: Homotrimer.

-Subcellular location [Baseplate central spike protein Gp5*]: Virion.
+SUBCELLULAR LOCATION[Baseplate central spike protein Gp5*]: Virion.
 Note=Present in 3 copies in the baseplate.

-[Gp5C]: Virion.
+SUBCELLULAR LOCATION[Gp5C]: Virion.
 Note=Present in 3 copies in the baseplate.

-[Pre-baseplate central spike protein Gp5]: Virion.
+SUBCELLULAR LOCATION[Pre-baseplate central spike protein Gp5]: Virion.
 Note=Present in the baseplate.

-Ptm [Pre-baseplate central spike protein Gp5]: In the fully assembled virus, gp5 precursor is cleaved to form the mature tail lysozyme gp5*, and a C-terminus fragment, gp5C.
+PTM[Pre-baseplate central spike protein Gp5]: In the fully assembled virus, gp5 precursor is cleaved to form the mature tail lysozyme gp5*, and a C-terminus fragment, gp5C.
 The two fragments remain associated with the virion.
 The enzymatic activity of the precursor is about 10% of that of mature gp5*.

-Similarity Belongs to the glycosyl hydrolase 24 family.
+SIMILARITYBelongs to the glycosyl hydrolase 24 family.

 else case <FTTag:Cleavage> and not <OC:Tequatrovirus>

-Function [Mature baseplate central spike protein]: Baseplate central spike complex-associated lysozyme that is essential for the localized hydrolysis of bacterial cell wall, so that the tail tube, through which the phage DNA is ejected, can penetrate to the host inner membrane.
+FUNCTION[Mature baseplate central spike protein]: Baseplate central spike complex-associated lysozyme that is essential for the localized hydrolysis of bacterial cell wall, so that the tail tube, through which the phage DNA is ejected, can penetrate to the host inner membrane.
 The tail lysozyme complex at the tip of the tail tube penetrates through the outer membrane into the periplasm.
 This way, lysozyme domain is released and locally digests the peptidoglycan layer to make a hole to let the tube penetrate to the inner membrane.
 Involved in the tail assembly.

-Catalytic activity [Mature baseplate central spike protein]: Reaction=Hydrolysis of (1->4)-beta-linkages between N-acetylmuramic acid and N-acetyl-D-glucosamine residues in a peptidoglycan and between N-acetyl-D-glucosamine residues in chitodextrins.; EC=3.2.1.17;
+CATALYTIC ACTIVITY[Mature baseplate central spike protein]: Reaction=Hydrolysis of (1->4)-beta-linkages between N-acetylmuramic acid and N-acetyl-D-glucosamine residues in a peptidoglycan and between N-acetyl-D-glucosamine residues in chitodextrins.; EC=3.2.1.17;

-Subunit [Mature baseplate central spike protein]: Monomer.
+SUBUNIT[Mature baseplate central spike protein]: Monomer.
 The central spike complex creates an extension of the tail tube.

-[Baseplate central spike protein C-terminus]: Homotrimer.
+SUBUNIT[Baseplate central spike protein C-terminus]: Homotrimer.
 The central spike complex creates an extension of the tail tube.

-[Pre-baseplate central spike protein]: Homotrimer.
+SUBUNIT[Pre-baseplate central spike protein]: Homotrimer.

-Subcellular location [Mature baseplate central spike protein]: Virion.
+SUBCELLULAR LOCATION[Mature baseplate central spike protein]: Virion.
 Note=Present in the baseplate.

-[Baseplate central spike protein C-terminus]: Virion.
+SUBCELLULAR LOCATION[Baseplate central spike protein C-terminus]: Virion.
 Note=Present in the baseplate.

-[Pre-baseplate central spike protein]: Virion.
+SUBCELLULAR LOCATION[Pre-baseplate central spike protein]: Virion.
 Note=Present in the baseplate.

-Ptm [Pre-baseplate central spike protein]: In the fully assembled virus, the pre-baseplate central spike protein is cleaved to form the mature baseplate central spike protein, and a C-terminus fragment, the baseplate central spike protein C-terminus.
+PTM[Pre-baseplate central spike protein]: In the fully assembled virus, the pre-baseplate central spike protein is cleaved to form the mature baseplate central spike protein, and a C-terminus fragment, the baseplate central spike protein C-terminus.
 The two fragments remain associated with the virion.

-Caution The cleavage site between the mature baseplate central spike protein and the baseplate central spike protein C-terminus is uncertain.
+CAUTIONThe cleavage site between the mature baseplate central spike protein and the baseplate central spike protein C-terminus is uncertain.

-Similarity Belongs to the glycosyl hydrolase 24 family.
+SIMILARITYBelongs to the glycosyl hydrolase 24 family.

 else

-Function [Baseplate central spike protein]: Baseplate central spike complex-associated lysozyme that is essential for the localized hydrolysis of bacterial cell wall, so that the tail tube, through which the phage DNA is ejected, can penetrate to the host inner membrane.
+FUNCTION[Baseplate central spike protein]: Baseplate central spike complex-associated lysozyme that is essential for the localized hydrolysis of bacterial cell wall, so that the tail tube, through which the phage DNA is ejected, can penetrate to the host inner membrane.
 The tail lysozyme complex at the tip of the tail tube penetrates through the outer membrane into the periplasm.
 This way, lysozyme domain is released and locally digests the peptidoglycan layer to make a hole to let the tube penetrate to the inner membrane.
 Involved in the tail assembly.

-Catalytic activity [Baseplate central spike protein]: Reaction=Hydrolysis of (1->4)-beta-linkages between N-acetylmuramic acid and N-acetyl-D-glucosamine residues in a peptidoglycan and between N-acetyl-D-glucosamine residues in chitodextrins.; EC=3.2.1.17;
+CATALYTIC ACTIVITY[Baseplate central spike protein]: Reaction=Hydrolysis of (1->4)-beta-linkages between N-acetylmuramic acid and N-acetyl-D-glucosamine residues in a peptidoglycan and between N-acetyl-D-glucosamine residues in chitodextrins.; EC=3.2.1.17;

-Similarity Belongs to the glycosyl hydrolase 24 family.
+SIMILARITYBelongs to the glycosyl hydrolase 24 family.

 end case